nmilewsk/nmilewsk.github.io/topology/preface/index.md

 ## Language

 A <u><strong>set</strong></u> (might also be referred to as a family at times) is a collection of distinct elements.
 A set's elements can be characterized by either listing the elements or stating some property that the elements fulfill.
-You can think of these properties as some restriction on the elements, almost like you're using a filter to only gather the desired elements.

 The <u><strong>empty set</strong></u> is the set containing no elements.
 The empty set is given by this notation: $\emptyset$.